PY7164 - Advanced Research Design and Analysis for Psychology (2023/24)

 On successful completion of this module students will be able to:

 There will be two equally-weighted items of assessment one based on quantitative approaches and methodology and the other based on qualitative approaches and methodology.
-In order to pass the module students must achieve at least 40% in each component of assessment and achieve an average of at least 50% for the module as a whole.
+In order to pass the module students must achieve at least 50% in each component of assessment as well as meet the attendance criterion.

 The qualitative assignment will address the following learning outcomes: LO1 LO5 LO6 LO7 LO8